• Skip to primary navigation

 • What is the Microsoft Cloud?

-Filed Under: Blog, Branding & Marketing, Business Networking, Conferences & Education, Digital & Internet Marketing, General, Mobile & Technology, PR & Writing, SEO Search Engine Optimization, Social Media Topics, Traditional Marketing Tagged With: advertising, brand, business, cloud, cloud computing, g+, google, google cloud, google plus, internet marketing, local, Marketing, PR, small business, Social Brand, Social Media, video, Video Marketing, Visibility, Visibility Marketing, web 2.0, web 3.0
+Filed Under: Basil's Blog #AIa, Branding & Marketing, Business Networking, Conferences & Education, Digital & Internet Marketing, General, Mobile & Technology, PR & Writing, SEO Search Engine Optimization, Social Media Topics, Traditional Marketing Tagged With: advertising, brand, business, cloud, cloud computing, g+, google, google cloud, google plus, internet marketing, local, Marketing, PR, small business, Social Brand, Social Media, video, Video Marketing, Visibility, Visibility Marketing, web 2.0, web 3.0

 Google Plus: A short Intro to G+

-July 27, 2011 by basilpuglisi@aol.com Leave a Comment
+July 27, 2011 by Basil Puglisi Leave a Comment

 Vic Gundotra of Google explained that, connection is a “basic human need”.
 The current online choices in social media did not have enough diversity inside each individual social tool.